joshjd1/joshjd1.github.io/README.md

 My name is Joshua Jesudhason (s3862115), s3862115@student.rmit.edu.au.
 Studying Informational Technology at RMIT keeps me sitting down for many hours during the week, with this I make sure my fitness is kept in check with spending my spare time socializing and playing soccer on weekends.

-You can use the [editor on GitHub](https://github.com/joshjd1/joshjd1.github.io/edit/main/README.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.

 ### Markdown